 In any case, I love using fruit to sweeten my smoothies – no processed sugar needed!
-Fruits like banana and pineapple are naturally sweet and really add a tropical punch to this island green smoothie.
+Fruits like banana and pineapple are naturally sweet and really add a tropical punch to this smoothie.
 Read on to see just why they’re better for you than refined sugars.

 Tropical fruit adds the most sweetness to smoothies due to their higher sugar content.
 Lower sugar fruits include berries, bananas, stone fruits, apples, and pears.
 They are also sweet, but not as sweet as tropical fruit.

 As your tastebuds adjust and when you’re ready, start blending other fruits.
 You’ll find that all fruit starts to taste sweeter and more flavorful now that sugar isn’t masking the other flavors.
 Before you know it, you’ll find yourself craving a daily dose of leafy green goodness.

 While it’s true that refined or processed sugars digest quickly and totally cause those icky blood sugar spikes, the sugar we ingest with fruit is completely different.

 Fruit isn’t just full of sugar.
 With the natural sugar in fruit comes plenty of vitamins, minerals, antioxidants, phytonutrients, etc., etc., not to mention dietary fiber.